Benchmarking

 Index Creation Speed (Single Core)

-Using multi-core index creation, Lantern is 90x faster than pgvector
+Using external index creation, Lantern is 90x faster than pgvector

 • 17x performance improvement compared to creating the index on a single thread.